-Low energy innovative light fittings BREEAM-compliant fitting and provides an equivalent amount of light for the necessary task.
+Low energy innovative light fittings Any fitting that consumes less than 5W complies with the criteria provided each individual fitting is a direct replacement for an alternative, individual BREEAM-compliant fitting and provides an equivalent amount of light for the necessary task.
 The assessor must ensure that several low watt fittings are not being specified in place of one higher watt but overall more energy-efficient fitting.
 This compliance note is to allow for the specification of innovative low energy light sources, such as LEDs.
-Decorative and floodlighting Security lighting The criteria are concerned only with general external lighting e.g. way-finding, car parking, decorative, signage, landscape, storage areas etc. Lighting specified for specific prison security purposes does not need to be assessed against the BREEAM criteria.
+Decorative and floodlighting Decorative lighting and floodlighting must not be exempt from the assessment criteria although temporary lighting such as theatrical, stage or local display installations, where specified, may be excluded.

 Req.
 Design Stage Post Construction Stage 1-4 Marked-up site plan and building elevations showing: As design stage, but 'as built' documentation.
 Location and purpose of all external lighting fittings.
-AND Lighting specification or lighting designer's calculations confirming: Assessor's building/site inspection and photographic evidence confirming:External lighting controls.
-Lamp lumens/circuit watt for each type of fitting as well as the colour rendering index Ra (where appropriate) External lighting control strategy Manufacturers' literature confirming: Technical spec for the installed external light fittings.
+AND Lighting specification or lighting designer's Assessor's building/site inspection and photographic evidence confirming:External lighting controls.
+Earlip fumeris/circuit watt for each type of fitting as well as the colour rendering index Ra (where appropriate) External lighting control strategy Manufacturers' literature confirming: Technical spec for the installed external light fittings.